Gabaldonlab/structural_phylome/README.md

 		mset: LG,JTT
 		mrate: G,F
 ```
 * add wsl wbtl and wsr would be cool
+* add info on ortho_benchmark pipeline